vaibhav-rm/happy-birthday-my-love/README.md

 #### [See it Live](https://vaibhav-rm.github.io/happy-birthday-my-love/)

-It was a birthday of one of my friend and I wanted to wish her in a special way.
+It was a birthday of my wife and I wanted to wish her in a special way.
 So I put together this animated web page real quick to say Happy Birthday.

 Feel free to use it to wish your friend if you want.
 You can get it running in a few easy steps: